zschocke2/courses-part-1-workshop-handleseminar-halle-2019-zschocke/chapter1.md

 R peaks are large spikes in the ECG that mark the occurrence of the main heart contraction.
 Here we use a dataset of 36 000 heart beats, i.e. the clock-times of each R peak, from a single subject, single night.

 First the R-peaks are stored in sampling units of ```256 Hz```, which means we have to divide each point by the sampling rate to obtain the time in seconds.
-Furthermore we can calculate the heart rate as the reciprocal of the R-R distance called RR-interval (RRI).

 `@instructions`
 1. Load data from the file "data.rri" and convert R-peak points into time in seconds (in one line).